versatica/mediasoup/doc/Building.md

 See all the tasks by running `invoke --list` within the `worker` folder.

+_NOTE:_ Tasks that require specific Meson options (such as `invoke test`, `invoke tidy`, `invoke test-asan-address`, `invoke test-asan-undefined` and `invoke fuzzer`) use their own Meson build directory within `worker/out/MEDIASOUP_BUILDTYPE`, so switching from a task to another doesn't reconfigure and rebuild everything.
+All of them install their binaries into `worker/out/MEDIASOUP_BUILDTYPE`.

 _NOTE:_ For some of these tasks to work, npm dependencies of `worker/scripts/package.json` must be installed:

 ```bash